-UCC's Emergency Medical Services (EMS) program provides career training for entry-level positions in emergency medical settings.
-Ambulance companies, fire and police departments, and various other industries need well-trained, professional emergency medical personnel.
+The Emergency Medical Services department offers career training for entry-level positions in emergency medical settings.
+Ambulance companies, fire departments, police departments, and various other industries requiring emergency medical services may employ emergency services personnel.

 View / Download Emergency Medical Services Rack Card

 Emergency Medical Services Application

 The application time for the 2015-16 academic year is CLOSED.
 Completed application packets must be submitted by March 20, 2015.
 Questions?
 Contact Roger Kennedy.

 View / Download the Emergency Medical Services Application